codingCapricorn/MCMC-Algorithm-Implementation/README.md

 2.Random_Walk_MC ::::

-Random Walk Monte Carlo Implementation On 2D lattice -
+Random Walk Monte Carlo Implementation On 2D Lattice -

     -->> With small difference number of steps and iterations -->> With large difference number of steps and iterations